PRECIOUS-Gold gains as disappointing China data bruises Asia stocks

 “We do not recommend establishing length at current levels on gold, given the lack of upside drivers.
 Although the dollar is not moving higher on the back of strong macro readings, it is not coming down either; neither are the U.S. long-term rates,” Meir added.

-The metal had retreated from a more than one-week high yesterday after Wall Street stocks were propelled to a record high by data showing U.S. consumer spending increased by the most in more than 9-1/2 years in March.
+The metal had retreated from a more than one-week high hit on Monday after Wall Street stocks were propelled to a record high by data showing U.S. consumer spending increased by the most in more than 9-1/2 years in March.

 The technical trend has turned more bearish for gold, CMC Markets’ Yang said.

-Investors now await a raft of economic data from the euro zone and will also focus on the commencement of the Federal Open Market Committee (FOMC) meeting that will determine the future trajectory of interest rates in the U.S.
+Investors now await a raft of economic data from the euro zone and will also focus on the commencement of the Federal Open Market Committee (FOMC) meeting that will determine the future trajectory of interest rates in the United States.

 The U.S. central bank is widely expected to hold interest rates steady as policymakers balance recent stronger-than-expected U.S. economic growth against sluggish inflation.

-Palladium, on the other hand, was up 0.2 percent at $1,372.69, having fallen by over 7 percent to bottom at $1,361.50 in the previous session.
-(Reporting by Arijit Bose in Bengaluru; editing by Richard Pullin and Rashmi Aich)
+Palladium, on the other hand, fell percent 0.4 percent to $1,365.50 an ounce.
+The metal had slumped over 7 percent to a two-week trough at $1,261.50 on Monday.
+(Reporting by Arijit Bose in Bengaluru; editing by Rashmi Aich, Subhranshu Sahu and Uttaresh.V)